 AFM probes with a low phosphorus doping

 For some atomic force microscopy applications, for example applications in ultrahigh vacuum, it is best to use AFM probes with a very high Q-factor.
-Besides the standard Q30K Plus AFM probes (Quality Factor = 30000) that NANOSENSORS™ developed especially with ultra-high vacuum applications in mind,the SDL offers another AFM probe that has a typical Q-factor in UHV of 70000.
+Therefore the SDL offers AFM probes that have a Q-factor in UHV above 30’000.

 There are other applications however, where an AFM probe with a very low Q-factor is necessary.
 As an answer to this the NANOSENSORS™ R&D team came up with an AFM probe with a typical Q-factor in UHV 2’000.